TextField allows users to enter and modify text. There are two types

 background validation process for the username as the user proceeds to enter

 their password.
-To ensure that the default focus-switching behavior inherent
+To make sure that the default focus-switching behavior inherent

 implicitly triggers the underlying focus management system to move the focus to